Aveglia/vAMPirus/docs/HelpDocumentation.md

 After running the startup script, you can then test the vAMPirus installation with the supplied test dataset.

-The startup script will generate a text file (STARTUP_HELP.txt) that has instructions and example commands to test the installation.
+The startup script will generate a text file (EXAMPLE_COMMANDS.txt) that has instructions and example commands to test the installation.

 NOTE => If using Singularity, when you run the test command calling for singularity (-profile singularity) Nextflow will set up the dependencies.